 - Sago palms are incredibly deadly, attacking their central nervous system

 - Birds of Paradise can lead to vomiting and drowsiness

 - Rhododendrons can lead to seizures or comas

 - Peace lilies have immediate painful effects to their mouths

 - Onion varieties and the leaves of tomato and rhubarb plants are harmful when ingested

-Click here for a detailed list of harmful plants and their effects, and if you ever suspect poisoning, never sit and wait – contact the vet immediately.
+Pet Poisons Helpline have a detailed list of harmful plants and their effects, and if you ever suspect poisoning, never sit and wait – contact the vet immediately.